sdeleuze/website/content/posts/introducing-kotlin-wasm.md

 tags = ["kotlin", "webassembly"]
 +++

 This blog post is a refined transcription of the presentation Zalim Bashorov and I gave at [Wasm I/O](https://wasmio.tech/) 2023 to introduce [Kotlin/Wasm](http://kotl.in/wasm/).
-The recording is also available [here](https://www.youtube.com/watch?v=LCtMC_IVCKo).
+The recording is also available on [YouTube](https://www.youtube.com/watch?v=LCtMC_IVCKo).

 ---